 Origins of the Infinity Symbol

 While the infinity symbol has changed in meaning and has found interpretations outside of mathematics, the idea of infinity is still the basic concept behind the image.
 But it has other meanings as well.

-- A Representation of the Ouroboros: The circular shape of the two components that make up the infinity symbol is seen by some mystics to resemble the ouroboros, the snake that is represented as eating its own tail and therefore creating a circle.
+The circular shape of the two components that make up the infinity symbol is seen by some mystics to resemble the ouroboros, the snake that is represented as eating its own tail and therefore creating a circle.
 It’s sometimes drawn similar to the sideways eight of the infinity symbol as a reflection of the mystics’ belief in the eternal and infinite.

-- Regeneration: On a spiritual and metaphysical level, the infinity symbol can carry the meaning of regeneration and eternal life after death.
+On a spiritual and metaphysical level, the infinity symbol can carry the meaning of regeneration and eternal life after death.
 It can refer to the boundless and unlimited capacity of God and the Divine and to the eternal love we experience from the deity.

-- The Christian God: For Christians, the infinity symbol can indicate God, who is eternal by nature.
+For Christians, the infinity symbol can indicate God, who is eternal by nature.
 It can also be a reflection of the everlasting promises God has made toward his people.

-- Nature of Energy: You may spot the infinity symbol on some tarot cards where it used to indicate the limitless nature of energy and the never-ending interchange between matter and energy.
+You may spot the infinity symbol on some tarot cards where it used to indicate the limitless nature of energy and the never-ending interchange between matter and energy.
 It can also be interpreted as the infinite essence of our thoughts or spirits.

 In Hinduism, 8 represents the initiate, that individual who has passed through the seven stages of spiritual awakening and the seven heavens of Hindu theology.
 Therefore, the symbol can represent resurrection and renewal as well as regaining lost Paradise.